jlobue10/SteamDeck_rEFInd/README.md

 ## **Disabling and/ or uninstalling rEFInd**

-If you've tried rEFInd and decide you just don't want to use it any more, you can disable the rEFInd EFI entry with this command (replace XXXX with rEFInd EFI entry number).
+If you've tried rEFInd and decide you just don't want to use it any more, you can delete the rEFInd EFI entry with this command (replace XXXX with rEFInd EFI entry number).

-`sudo efibootmgr -b XXXX -A`

-If you want to delete the rEFInd EFI entry run this following command.

 `sudo efibootmgr -b XXXX -B`